Mobile's New Arena

 Partnering with the Best to Create the Best

-As the global leader in live experience venue development, management, and premium hospitality, OVG is a natural partner for this effort.
-OVG owns and operates a wide range of venues globally, including stadiums, arenas, theaters, convention centers and cultural attractions.
-Together with Live Nation, the largest event promoter in the world, they will bring in the performances and events that will make Mobile a destination for live entertainment in the Southeast.
+OVG owns and operates a wide range of venues worldwide, including stadiums, arenas, theaters, convention centers, and cultural attractions.
+Through its multi-year operational agreement with the City of Mobile, OVG is managing the Mobile Convention Center, the Saenger Theatre, and the New Arena.
+Together with Live Nation, the largest event promoter in the world, OVG intends to make Mobile a destination for live entertainment in the Southeast.

 How much will this project cost?